FAIR-by-Design-Methodology/MVS/resources/MVS Profiles/Civil Servant/civil_servant.md

 # Minimum Viable Skills for **Civil Servant**

-### Mission
 Civil servants  are usually - but not always - in practice employed by 'Ministers' - so most civil servants work in government departments and are therefore employed by Government Ministers.
 Civil servant perform the Executive power in a State.
 The exact nature of civil service employment can vary depending on the country and the specific role, but generally, civil servants are responsible for carrying out a range of administrative, regulatory, or policy-related functions.
 Examples of civil service roles may include clerks, analysts, policy advisors, inspectors, and managers.One important aspect of civil service employment is that it is typically non-political, meaning that civil servants are expected to remain neutral and non-partisan in their work.
 This is important to ensure that government and public sector organizations operate fairly and effectively, without being influenced by political bias or favoritism.

+Organisational context:

+- Sector of government performing the executive power
+- Non elected nor appointed professionals in public bodies
+- Public administration

+### Mission

+Civil Servant creates and supports open access to scientific knowledge, data, and research results and serves the public interest also through the appropriate re-use of data produced and shared by research actions.

 ### OS Activities

+- Clarify and shape OS strategy and priorities for the national and international interest
+- Involve and engage the right stakeholders and partners in making recommendations or decisions on OS
+- Shape strategies and plans which help put into practice OS (give a long-term direction)
+- Develop the capabilities in OS of the staff
-- creates and supports open access to scientific knowledge, data, and research results
+- Engage in the open research process
-- serves the public interest also through the appropriate re-use of data produced and shared by research actions
+- Ensure compliance with ethical, legal and regulatory criteria
+- Communicate / actively promote OS
+- Facilitate the engagement of different stakeholders in co-creation actions

 ### OS Outcomes
 The main objective is to support Open Science and foster the re-use of Open Science products in policy and decision making.